jewettaij/moltemplate/README.md

 Do not install moltemplate this way if you are using "vipster", "cellpack2moltemplate", or other software that has a moltemplate python dependency.
-In order to be able to be able to run "import moltemplate" within python, as these programs do, moltemplate must be installed using pip or setuptools.)*
+In order to be able to be able to run "import moltemplate" within python, as those programs do, moltemplate must be installed using pip or pip3.)*

 ### WINDOWS installation suggestions